violats/Viola_Tan/README.md

  On further investigation, we realised the cause of this buck trend: China's iPad demand due to home-based learning leading to shortage - which could only be met much later due to the global disruption in the supply chain. (https://asia.nikkei.com/Spotlight/Coronavirus/China-demand-for-e-learning-bites-into-Apple-s-iPad-supply)

-#### 2) Situation-Complication-Potential Questions Summary
+#### b) Situation-Complication-Potential Questions Summary
 centred on <b>significant increased revenue from China driven by <i>iPad demand</i></b> in 2020 contrasted sharply against its then <i>small market share of mobile phones:</i>
  <br><img src="https://raw.githubusercontent.com/violats/Viola_Tan/main/images/AppleSCQProblemDefinition.png" width="350"/>

-#### 3) Persevering focus on applying BCG's suite of problem definition tools rather than quick decision on e-learning as direction.
+#### c) Persevering focus on applying BCG's suite of problem definition tools rather than quick decision on e-learning as direction.

  We <b>deconstrained</b> the SCQ questions to create new questions few people thought about.
 After some discussion we decided to analyse the question of <b>"How a user can interract with his/her environment with Apple devices"</b> using a <i>logic tree.</i>

-### Connect Insight with Emotion/Values Skills
+### 2) Connect Insight with Emotion/Values Skills
 #### in Problem Definition and Recommendation Business Essential Project above (Submitted: March 2021)

 Click [here](https://drive.google.com/drive/folders/1R3pbDvcMSwC8t58sTb9rLx6zD20qnFnu) for the video link of how I connected our recommendation of "Health Diagnostics Technology market in China" with Apple's vision, bookended in both the introduction and conclusion.